securechaindev/securechain-vexgen/README.md

 ## Testing

-The project has comprehensive test coverage (87%) with unit and integration tests.
+The project has comprehensive test coverage (88%) with 483 passing tests covering unit and integration scenarios.

 ### Install Test Dependencies